ghassansalloum/PiVideoPlayer/README.md

 Trust XX:XX:XX
 Connect XX:XX:XX:X
 ~~~
-It paired, and got trusted
+It paired, and got trusted (trusted means that it will automatically connect to it when it's detected)
 Some issues connecting.
 I found a page that recommentded running pactl… That didn't work. (i turns out I don't need PulseAudio on the most recent version of Raspbian)
 It's not clear whether the Pi Zero W that I have already has the libraries or I have to apt-get new ones.